 Modern operating systems ship with an SSH client installed.
-Unfortunately, Windows, prior to Windows 10, is still not a modern operating system in this regard, so a third-party client will need to be used.
+Unfortunately, Windows is still not a modern operating system in this regard, so a third-party client will need to be used.
 Popular clients include Bitvise and PuTTY.

 Public Key Authentication in PuTTY